EasinTanvir/mini-social-app/README.md

 ```

 > **Note for rebuilding the APK:** Place a `google-services.json` file in the `mobile-app/` root directory.
 The file must be registered with Android package name `com.easintanvir.mobileapp` (Firebase Console → Project Settings → General → Add Android app).
 Then run `eas build --platform android --profile preview`.

+Note

+There is a keyboard overlapping issue in the APK provided when opening the comment modal and focusing on the input field.

+This issue has already been fixed in the latest source code included in this repository.
+Unfortunately, I was unable to generate a new APK because I had already reached the 15-build limit of the free Expo EAS plan.

+I sincerely apologize for this inconvenience.
+Aside from this APK-specific issue, all core functionalities—including authentication, posting, likes, comments, feed filtering, and Firebase push notifications—are fully implemented and working correctly.

+Thank you for taking the time to review my submission.